 Celebrating the Arizona Centennial with an Exhibition of Four Architects from the Archives of the Architecture & Environmental Design Library at the Arizona State University Libraries.

-The exhibit featured the four architects as follows:
+The exhibit will feature the four architects as follows:

 ||Albert Chase McArthur — Architect , Arizona Biltmore Hotel + Cottages (Phoenix)